-Sally is 27, an existing AustralianSuper member with basic cover and has applied to transfer cover from her other super fund.
+Sally is a 27 year old nurse and an existing AustralianSuper Select member.
+Her employer pays for her basic Death, TPD and Income Protection cover.
+She's applied to transfer cover from her other super fund.
 The Insurer has accepted her application to transfer cover and her new cover is outlined below.